flutter/codelabs/dartpad_codelabs/src/example_flutter/step_02/instructions.md

-# Step 2
+# Step 3

-You're done!
-Have a coffee ☕️.
+Here's how to use NetworkImage to display an image.